 Jump to:

-- Artichoke hearts - For convenience, I recommend canned artichoke hearts.
-Take care to drain the excess water from the can to prevent your crab dip from being thin and watery.
+- Artichoke hearts.
+For convenience, I recommend canned artichoke hearts.
+Be sure to drain the excess water from the can to prevent your crab dip from being thin and watery.

 See the recipe card below for the remaining ingredients and quantities.